 - the next month

 The Hippocampus which is part of our brains involved in the retrieval and formation of memory is essentially activated when we recall memories, this eventually gets stored into the long term memory areas and it becomes increasingly easy to retrieve the information we need.

-What active recall is doing here is activating the area of the brain multiple times to put a new information into the long term information areas.
+What active recall is doing here is activating the area of the brain multiple times to put new information into the long-term information areas.

-Getting feedback often and as quickly as possible is one of the fastest ways we can learning something faster, here come the old saying learning from mistakes.
+Getting feedback often and as quickly as possible is one of the fastest ways we can learn something faster, here comes the old saying learning from mistakes.

-sometimes we feel confident enough to show off our newly learnt skills and at first Getting feedback may be a massive blow to your ego.
-Feedback whether negative or positive might effect us in various ways depending on how we react to it.
+sometimes we feel confident enough to show off our newly learned skills and at first Getting, feedback may be a massive blow to your ego.
+Feedback whether negative or positive might affect us in various ways depending on how we react to it.
 If you are just starting, getting negative feedback can discourage you from continuing your learning journey.